2.9 HOMEOSTASIS

 Definition of homeostasis:

-(i) the maintenance of a relatively stable physiological environment in an organism,
+(i) the process of maintaining a relatively stable physiological environment in an organism through physiological processes

 or

-(ii) maintaining a stable internal body environment in an organism,
+(ii) the process of maintaining a stable internal body environment in an organism,

 or

-(iii) regulation of chemical composition of body fluids in an organism.
+(iii) regulation of the chemical composition of body fluids in an organism.

 The positive feedback mechanism